SyncopatedLinux/cfgmgmt/README.md

 { a loosley adapted mantra for }

-Configuration Management and Task Automation for Audio Production using FOSS applications on Linux based devices.
+Configuration Management and Task Automation for Linux Workstations

 ### Setup